galacean/galacean.github.io/docs/artist-bake.en-US.md

 ![image.png](https://gw.alipayobjects.com/mdn/rms_d27172/afts/img/A*gsxbTZBSKGQAAAAAAAAAAAAAARQnAQ)

 If you are not very satisfied with the baking results, C4D and Substance Painter can both paint and modify the texture.
-Realistic rendering is not the only chooice.
+Realistic rendering is not the only choice.
 Painting textures can also be used to restore some special styles.

 ![image.png](https://gw.alipayobjects.com/mdn/rms_d27172/afts/img/A*PCz8TpYJd5wAAAAAAAAAAAAAARQnAQ)